dblock/code.dblock.org/_posts/2018/2018-02-17-auto-publishing-strava-runs-to-github-pages.md

 ### Jekyll and Github Pages

-I started with a basic Jekyll + Github Pages blog like this one.
-You can read about the basic setup [here](/2015/01/07/the-new-code-dblock-dot-org.html).
+I started with a basic Jekyll + Github Pages blog like the one you're looking at now.
+You can read about the basic setup in [this post](/2015/01/07/the-new-code-dblock-dot-org.html).
 I copied everything from this blog to the new one, deleted all content and customized some logos and colors, mostly in `_config.yml`.

 That is [run.dblock.org@6e33b125](https://github.com/dblock/run.dblock.org/commit/6e33b12576b12de6aea85c0e762eb390526bb0f7).